Superbooth 2021: Cherry Audio announces Jupiter-4 emulation, Mercury-4

 The Mercury-4 is a said to be a (mostly) faithful recreation of Roland's iconic Jupiter-4, which improves upon the design of the original by adding 16-voice polyphony, infinite patch storage, velocity sensitivity, and MPE support.
 Roland's Jupiter-4, first manufactured in 1978, offered limited patch storage and only four voices of polyphony.

 To accurately replicate the sound of the Jupiter-4, Cherry Audio have modelled the plugin on a vintage copy of the synth owned by Greg Hawkes of '80s new wave legends The Cars, that can be heard on their double-platinum 1981 release Shake It Up.
-The Mercury-4 also comes with an integrated emulation of Roland's famed tape delay, the Space Echo
+The Mercury-4 also comes with an integrated emulation of Roland's famed tape delay, the Space Echo.

 Find out more about the Mercury-4 on Cherry Audio's website.

-I'm the Tech Editor for MusicRadar, working across everything from artist interviews to product news to tech tutorials.
-I love electronic music and I'm endlessly fascinated by the tools we use to make it.
-When I'm not behind my laptop keyboard, you'll find me behind a MIDI keyboard, carefully crafting the beginnings of another project that I'll ultimately abandon to the creative graveyard that is my overstuffed hard drive.
+I'm MusicRadar's Tech Editor, working across everything from product news and gear-focused features to artist interviews and tech tutorials.
+I love electronic music and I'm perpetually fascinated by the tools we use to make it.
+When I'm not behind my laptop keyboard, you'll probably find me behind a MIDI keyboard, carefully crafting the beginnings of another project that I'll ultimately abandon to the creative graveyard that is my overstuffed hard drive.